-NOTE: To prevent damage to the generator and connected equipment, remove all loads from the generator by opening all circuit breakers (switch OFF [O]) before pressing the Stop button.
+NOTE: To prevent damage to the generator and connected equipment, remove all loads from the generator by opening all circuit breakers (turn to the OFF [O] position) before pressing the stop button.

 (F) Stop LED

 This LED illuminates when the unit is in STOP mode and flashes when an Electrical Trip and Shutdown Fault has occurred.